 Seen in this light, PREVENT and Channel are an evolution of the Schedule 7 stop, where police intercept individuals at airports with no suspicion required (largely due to racial profiling), in order to gather intelligence through asking uncomfortable questions which range from trying to elicit an individual’s opinion on Palestine to their feelings about Syria and even which mosques they attend.

 This is an alarming state of affairs.
 Both PREVENT and Schedule 7 stops collect data from individuals which can and is used in court proceedings.
 As a result of both processes, individuals may find themselves forever on the security ‘radar’ with no access to redress.

-The case of Rahman Mohammadi, questioned once by PREVENT, being barred from the labour conference as a security risk is illustrative of this.
+The case of Rahmaan Mohammadi, questioned once by PREVENT, being barred from the Labour Party conference as a security risk is illustrative of this.

 PREVENT is an unjustifiable programme

 This is by no means a coincidence.
 Rather it is indicative of an overwhelming expansion of the security state, which is being coerced into society using a fear-based narrative and dodgy ‘science’.

 PREVENT and Schedule 7 act as a social ‘dragnet’ to gauge, monitor and manage the discussion within the Muslim community, while overlooking key grievances around foreign and domestic policy.
 Both processes are inherently discriminatory.
 Despite Muslims being only 5% of the population, they represent at least 54% of all PREVENT referrals, while approximately 80% of Schedule 7 stops target people from ethnic minorities.
 At the same time, the legislation behind them makes them easily transferable to individuals in broader civil society.
 This makes both programmes not only ineffective but dangerous.